jr-packages/jr-packages.github.io/google-cloud-ml.md

-The payment details are required because the “Always Free” teir of Google Cloud has certain restrictions and requires a valid account for overrage charges.
-Pricing is on the order of cents per hour.
+The payment details are required because the “Always Free” teir of Google Cloud has certain restrictions and requires a valid account for overage charges.
+For this course we don’t expect to spend more than a couple of pounds.
 If you have free credit from signing up you will be able to use that but a valid payment account is still required.

 Pricing for ML Compute:
 <https://cloud.google.com/ml-engine/docs/pricing>